 Add all the ingredients for the sauce into a chopper, pulse a couple of times until mixture is coarsely ground.
 Taste the sauce and adjust to your liking.

-Using a fish slice, carefully place the fish onto a large serving dish and pour the hot sauce over the fish.
+Re-heat the fish and use a fish slice to carefully place it onto a large serving platter, pour the hot sauce over the fish.

-Squeeze some lime juice over the fish, garnish with the coriander and spring onion, and serve with plain boiled rice or noodles.
+Arrange the lime slices over the fish if using, garnish with coriander and spring onion, and serve immediately with plain boiled rice, egg fried rice or noodles.

 Marion chooses to serve the fish on its own as a starter which works very well, but by making the gravy thinner (as above) and serving it with rice or noodles it works equally well as a main.